filNaj/tree-setter/CONTRIBUTING.md

 # Expanding/Improving tree-setter code
 So this is gonna be about the backend of `tree-setter`.
 You'll get a rough overview of how the code works in order to be able to extend the code!
-So let's start with the filestructure first!
+So let's start with the file structure first!

-## Filestructure
+## File structure
-Here is the Filestructure with the most important files and a little description for them on the right:
+Here is the File structure with the most important files and a little description for them on the right:

 ```